 It’s summer again.
 And you don’t really want to deal with the kids on such a hot, sticky day – good thing you bought a “Crocodile Mile with a boomerang bump, that sends kids flying!”
 Now you can set it up on the front lawn, turn on the sprinklers, and let your little ones play with the neighbors while you enjoy a nice Mai Tai on the side.
 But what happens when the kids go home?
 Do you put “Crocodile Mile” away?
 Or do you, like many people, leave it on the lawn for another day?

 If you answered “yes” to the second question, then you could be setting yourself up for a lawsuit.
 Leaving toys on the lawn is a sure-fire way to attract children; but you should be extra vigilant when it comes to those that require adult supervision.
-Astro-jumps, slip-and-slides, trampolines – these are all items that should never be left unattended or without safety precautions.
+You mustn’t leave certain items (astro-jumps, slip-and-slides, and trampolines) unattended.
+Always use them according to appropriate safety precautions.
 Protect the safety of your children and their friends – keep these items off the lawn without an adult present.

 If you’ve ever had the pleasure of owning a half-pipe, you know how difficult it can be to keep skaters from sneaking into your backyard.
 Sure, it’s in your backyard, mostly hidden from sight, but in the event of a terrible accident, the law is likely to decide that your half-pipe easily constitutes an “attractive nuisance.”
 When it comes to large objects such as this, many municipalities have strict building codes.
 Were a trespasser to suffer an injury, and it was found that you had violated such codes, your chances of defending yourself against a lawsuit are greatly diminished.
 If you absolutely must be the proud parent of the next Tony Hawk, research local law before building a half-pipe.

 Perhaps the most common type of attractive nuisance is the domestic swimming pool.
-Eager eyes will wait for neighbors to leave just to hop over the fence in the hope of taking a dip.
+Some might hop over the fence and take a dip as soon as neighbors leave.
 Sometimes, the owner of a pool makes too easy – leaving gates unlocked, or failing to close them.
 Once again, local law varies on the necessary precautions pool owners must take — that’s why it’s important to play it safe.
 Lockable covers are a good way to secure your pool when you’re away.
-Also, be certain that all gates and doors are properly locked; that way, if an accident were to occur, you minimize your liability.
+Also, properly lock all gates and doors.
+This can help minimize your liability if an accident happens.

 Injuries Resulting from Attractive Nuisances